2014-2015 Financial Aid Forms

 - Submit an RIT Change of Enrollment Form electronically by logging into the your eServices account; once there select the Financial Aid and Scholarships tab located in the left-side navigation bar, then scroll to the Useful Links section.

-Use this calculator if after reviewing your financial aid award and estimated annual charges (located on the back of your award), you and your family have decided on an amount to borrow in PLUS loan funds.
-The Department of Education deducts a 4.288% origination fee from each loan disbursement.
-By incorporating the loan origination fee this loan calculator will determine the actual amount you need to borrow.
+Use our PLUS Loan Calculator if after reviewing your financial aid award and estimated annual charges (located on the back of your award), you have decided on an amount to borrow in PLUS loan funds.
+Click here to calculate your PLUS Loan for the 2014-2015 financial aid year.

 - Submit an electronic PLUS Loan Application